Aenorieg/FinalProject/README.md

 Week 1: Run the Glimma vignette.
 I will install the necessary packages in R and understand each step in the vignette.

 Week 2: Load in the data (joins, creating datasets) and do a simple, 1 line unit test to look at the data.
 I will download 60 datasets (30 from each subtype) and join multiple datasets.
+Will turn this in on Sat Nov 23, 2019.

 Week 3: Confirm that the data was loaded in correctly and analyze data using the Glimma vignette.